Creating custom FIM rules

 Visualize the alert

-Navigate to Modules > Integrity monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects the addition of the execute permission.
+Navigate to File Integrity Monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects the addition of the execute permission.

 Visualize the alert